Demi Moore: Status and persona

 Moore is viewed as a pioneer for equal salary for women in Hollywood.
 She was paid for her role in Striptease, which was more money than any other actress had ever been offered at the time.
 Producers for Striptease and G.I.
 Jane got into a bidding war to see who could get her to film first.
 Striptease won and Moore became the world's highest-paid actress in 1995.
 According to Entertainment Weekly, Moore's fee for the film caused a "reverse domino effect" in the industry, as "Sharon Stone's asking price jumped from $6 million to $7 million, Jodie Foster went from $7 million to $8 million, Meg Ryan moved from $6 million to $8 million, and Julia Roberts leaped from $12 million to $13 million."
+She became a teen icon in the 1980s, and by the 1990s was the most sought-after woman in Hollywood, establishing herself as a sex symbol and one of the bankable stars.

 During the production of G.I.
-Jane, it was reported that Moore had ordered studio chiefs to charter two planes for her entourage and her, which reinforced her negative reputation for being a diva —she had previously turned down the Sandra Bullock role in While You Were Sleeping because the studio refused to meet her salary demands, and was dubbed "Gimme Moore" by the media.
-Retrospectively, Lifetime called her a "pioneer for other actresses by being the first female lead to demand the same salary, benefits and billing as her male counterparts."
+Jane, it was reported that Moore had ordered studio chiefs to charter two planes for her entourage and her, which reinforced her negative reputation for being a diva—she had previously turned down the Sandra Bullock role in While You Were Sleeping because the studio refused to meet her salary demands, and was dubbed "Gimme Moore" by the media.
+Retrospectively, Lifetime called her a "pioneer for other actresses by being the first female lead to demand the same salary, benefits and billing as her male counterparts".
 Profiling Moore in 2007, The Guardian observed: "Her screen persona always has something indestructible about it.
 There's a toughness, a strength, a determination."
 She was the subject of an E!
 True Hollywood Story special in 2003 and of a Celebrity Style Story special in 2012.